Last Updated on

 16. The best rugby team in the world

 Speaking of sports, NZ has the best rugby team in the world!
-Don’t ever tell a kiwi otherwise.
-It’s official though as New Zealand has been at the top of the leader board for over 9 years now.
+Don’t ever tell a kiwi otherwise, we see this as an indisputable fact about New Zealand.
+But it’s official, too, as New Zealand has been at the top of the leader board for over 9 years now.

 17. Kiwis love the sea